CatUnderTheLeaf/catundertheleaf.github.io/_posts/2024-03-22-aws-simulation.md

 ---
 layout: post
-title: "How to make an AWS DeepRacer car simulation and control it with ROS1"
+title: "How to make an AWS DeepRacer car simulation and control it with ROS1: 1.
+Setup"
 categories: aws
 ---